samlhuillier/spider-sql-finetune/README.md

 Inside the openai folder there are two notebooks and the two dataset files (formatted for OpenAI):
 - openai_train.ipynb loads the datasets and sends them to OpenAI to fine-tune GPT 3.5
 - openai_dataset_analytics.ipynb reads an OpenAI dataset jsonl file and works out whether there are any errors in the file and the total number of tokens in the dataset.

+My full post on the results of this is [here](https://ragntune.com/blog/gpt3.5-vs-llama2-finetuning)!